prahalad12345/RCP/README.md

 ## Contributors

 We are grateful for the efforts of our initial contributors, who have played a vital role in getting ACP of the ground.
-As we continue to grow and evolve, we invite others to join our vibrant community and contribute to our project’s ongoing development.
+As we continue to grow and evolve, we invite others to join our vibrant community and contribute to our project's ongoing development.
 For more information, please visit the [Contribute](https://agentcommunicationprotocol.dev/about/contribute) page of our documentation.

 ![Contributors list](https://contrib.rocks/image?repo=i-am-bee/acp)